kimgoetzke/listem/README.md

-# The Listem Project
+# The Listem Project With MongoDB Atlas and Realm

 This repository contains an Android application and the relevant backend.
-The first one is a simple, minimalist to-do list Android app written in C# using .NET 8 MAUI, the CommunityToolkit, and SQLite.
-It also contains the backend for this app, also written in C# using .NET 8, Entity Framework Core, and ASP Core Authentication.
+The first one is a simple, minimalist to-do list Android app written in C# using .NET 8 MAUI, the CommunityToolkit, and MongoDB Atlas with Realm and Flexible Sync.

 > [!IMPORTANT]
 > This project is a work in progress and actively being worked on.
 While the backend has been connected, there is no
 > data sync when switching between online and offline modes.
 The app is also configured for localhost only.

-The goal was to learn something about .NET MAUI and Android app development by building on my first ever mobile app, the [Shopping List app](https://github.com/kimgoetzke/practice-maui-shopping-list) which I created the week before, and make a look a little less nasty and also use some shared, custom controls.
-In addition, I wanted to learn about web development with .NET and create a basic but fully-deployable service.
+The goals were to 1) learn something about .NET MAUI and Android app development by building on my first ever mobile app, the [Shopping List app](https://github.com/kimgoetzke/practice-maui-shopping-list) which I had created the week before, and 2) make it look a little less nasty and explore using some shared, custom controls.
+In addition, I wanted to 3) create a fully deployable application.

+> [!NOTE]
+> I explored creating a ASP.NET Core backend (see
+> branch [use-backend-api](https://github.com/kimgoetzke/practice-maui-listem/tree/use-backend-api)) but I didn't find
+> an easy solution to deal with data synchronisation and conflict management (e.g. when a user is offline and makes
+> changes, especially to shared lists).
+This eventually led me to implement MongoDB Atlas with Realm and Flexible Sync
+> because it allows for offline-first development, deals with conflict resolution, and even offers
+> authorisation/authentication.

 ![Screenshots PNG](./assets/screenshots.png)

-## MAUI Android application

 ### Overview

 - A super basic, minimalist to-do list app targeting Android
-- Users can register and log in to save their lists and categories in the cloud
+- Users can register and log in to save their lists and use collaboration features
+- Users can share lists with other users through the app and collaborate on them
 - Alternatively, the app can be used without account/connection, storing all data in a SQLite database on the device
 - Lists can be somewhat customised by adding categories or list types (e.g. changing to shopping list exposes a quantity control)
 - A list's content can be exported to the clipboard as text
 - List items can be imported from a comma-separated string from the clipboard and merged with the current list
 - Native confirmation prompts are used for destructive actions
-- Theming hasn't been implemented this time but can be enabled by configuring `DarkTheme.xaml` and exposing a control to change theme
+- The theme can be changed but the only other theme, `DarkTheme.xaml`, hasn't been configured yet
 - Icons used are CC0 from [iconsDB.com](https://www.iconsdb.com/) or self-made
 - Colour scheme and topography inspired by Mailin Hülsmann's [Tennis App - UX/UI Design Case Study](https://www.behance.net/gallery/124361333/Tennis-App-UXUI-Design-Case-Study)